Hearing Journal | How to Keep One

 As a hearing aid user, It is vital to keep track of both positive and negative experiences.
 Try to improve the negative experiences by looking at your journal and evaluating whether you have realistic expectations for your hearing.
 You should also consider if you still need to get used to the sounds in that environment, if advice or support can offer a more positive outcome or if a hearing aid settings adjustment is the only solution.

-Take your hearing journal along to all your appointments with your hearing health professional, or have it at hand during your check-in sessions with a Lexie hearing expert.
+Take your hearing journal along to all your appointments with your hearing health professional, or have it at hand during your check-in sessions with a Lexie Expert.
 Discuss it during your contact sessions, as it will give yourself and your hearing health professional more insight into ways to approach your hearing difficulties.